Hauer-Heinrich/hh_theme_default/Documentation/extension_and_server_setup_guide.md

 Afterwards it might be neceassary to run the Upgrade Wizard.
 ![run upgrade wizard](./readme-files/ug_wizard.png)

-Now you need to create a new starting page.
-This page must be marked as root page and afterwards it the under Resources it need to be assigned the Theme TS.
+Now you need to create a new starting page and edit it's page properties.
+This page must be marked as root page in the tab Behaviour and afterwards, in the tab Resources, it needs to be assigned the Theme TS.

 ![create new root page](./readme-files/new_rootpage.png)